Recognizing topological polynomials by lifting trees: Introduction

 \p{Outline of the paper} We begin in Section~\ref{sec:complex} by introducing the tree complex $\T_n$, the augmented tree complex $\hat \T_n$, and the associated lifting maps~$\lambda_f$.
 We also prove there that $\T_n$ and $\hat \T_n$ are contractible.
 In Sections~\ref{sec:poirier} and~\ref{sec:obs} we prove the first and second statements of Theorem~\ref{thm:main}, respectively.
 Finally, in Section~\ref{sec:rabbit} we explain how to use our tree lifting algorithm to solve Hubbard's original twisted rabbit problem, our generalization to the case of $n$ post-critical points (Theorem~\ref{thm:many}), and the generalized twisted $z^2+i$ problem (Theorem~\ref{thm:I}).

-\p{Acknowledgments} We thank Nicol\`as Alvarado, Mladen Bestvina, Benson Farb, Bill Floyd, Mikhail Hlushchanka, Chris Hruska, Sarah Koch, Chris Leininger, Vladimir Nekrashevych, Kevin Pilgrim, Roberta Shapiro, Dylan Thurston, and an anonymous referee for helpful comments and conversations.
+\p{Acknowledgments} We thank Nicol\`as Alvarado, Mladen Bestvina, Benson Farb, Bill Floyd, Mikhail Hlushchanka, Chris Hruska, Sarah Koch, Chris Leininger, Volodymyr Nekrashevych, Kevin Pilgrim, Roberta Shapiro, Dylan Thurston, and several anonymous referees for helpful comments and conversations.
 We are also grateful to Eko Hironaka and Sarah Koch for organizing a conference called ``Braids and Rational Maps: An Informal Gathering'' at Harvard University in August 2017, where our collaboration was begun.
 We are also grateful to ICERM for hosting a conference called ``Algorithms in Complex Dynamics and Mapping Class Groups'' in November 2019, which helped the development of the paper.
-The second author thanks the School of Mathematics and Statistics at St. Andrews for their hospitality during a research visit.
-The first author is supported by EPSRC grant EP/R032866/1.
-The second author is supported by the National Science Foundation under Grant No.\ DGE - 1650044.
-The third author is supported by the National Science Foundation under Grant No.\ DMS - 1745583.
+The second author thanks the School of Mathematics and Statistics at St Andrews for their hospitality during a research visit.
+The first author was supported by EPSRC grant EP/R032866/1 and the National Science Foundation under Grant No.\ DMS - 1854367.
+The second author was supported by the National Science Foundation under Grant No.\ DGE - 1650044.
+The third author was supported by the National Science Foundation under Grant No.\ DMS - 1745583.
+The fourth author was supported by the National Science Foundation under Grant No.\ DMS - 2002951.